glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/01-reinforcement-learning-fundamental/reinforcement-learning-fundamental.md

 - **Exploration** : Refers to the process of seeking out and gathering new information about the environment.
 By exploring, it means the agent takes action that isn't considered the best according to the current policy.
 The agent explores to potentially finds better actions or states that may lead to higher rewards.

-- **Exploitation** : Exploitation is often referred as the "greedy" technique that prioritize immediate rewards or maximize the cummulative rewards based on the agent's current policy.
+- **Exploitation** : Exploitation is often referred as the "greedy" technique that prioritize immediate rewards or maximize the cumulative rewards based on the agent's current policy.
 In other word, the agent will choose actions that yield the highest reward according to current policy.

 Both strategy is very important in machine learning, we need to balance the exploration and exploitation.
 Too much exploration may lead to excessive randomness and inefficient use of learned knowledge, while too much exploitation may result in the agent getting stuck in a suboptimal policy and missing out on better opportunities.